Stepping Into “Edward Hopper’s Nighthawks”

 Hideki Fujii’s (1934-2010) classic Photo of the extraordinarily enigmatic model & actress Sayoko Yamaguchi (1947-2007).
 She did far more, including being a ground-breaking Artist, but even if she had only done this one Photograph, she’ll live forever.

-Comment- As close to the unofficial/official Theme Song of NighthawkNYC.com as there is likely to be, and I said as much in my very first Post in July, 2015.
+Comment- As close to the unofficial/official Theme Song of NighthawkNYC.com as there is likely to be, and I said as much in my very first Post in July, 2015, and here in in 2024.
 For me, Steely Dan represents a kind of zenith in Pop & Rock- the moment where pure instrumental musicianship peaked before the machines, computers and automation began taking over.
 (There’s nothing inherently “wrong” in that.
 It’s just different.)
 “Libations.
 Sensations.
 That stagger the mind…”

 Compared to the otherworldly beauty on the cover for Aja, it looks like the band didn’t have a lot of input into the single’s cover.
 Photographer unknown.